dmsul/site-source/content/pages/tutorial_workflow_3bestpractice.rst

-If a file name (e.g., :code:`c:\data\subsample2.csv`) is defined in only one place and imported elsewhere, you can change the file name in that single place know for certain the change will propagate through the rest of your code.
+If a file name (e.g., :code:`c:\data\subsample2.csv`) is defined in only one place and imported elsewhere, you can change the file name in that single place and know for certain the change will propagate through the rest of your code.

 If you run lots of robustness checks on the same sample of data, do that data prep in a single function and import that function in every robustness check